 So, sorry to say to the lazy among us, there is absolutely no reason you can’t have this in your apartment.
 It takes up no room and the entire cost was under $60.
 That price includes the bag, hook-ups, and the pull-up bar.
 So for under sixty bucks you can do all your punching bag work outs and rock out pull-ups and chin-ups.
 Not bad – so what are you waiting for?

-Once you have the bag, here are my three core work-outs.
+Once you have figured out how to make a punching bag with the above items, here are my three core work-outs.

 1. Cardio Speed Bagging.
 The punch cadence is simply Left-Right as fast as possible for as long as possible, to get you going.